AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/omf-dev/omf-sds-vs-omf.md

 Both SDS and OMF use the same authentication mechanism when connecting to OCS, so neither is inherently more secure.
 Always follow best practices for security as outlined in the [Identity and access management](xref:id-access-mgmt).

-When connecting the PI Web API, OMF connections can only use basic authentication, while other options such as Kerberos are available for all other parts of the PI Web API.S
+When connecting the PI Web API, OMF connections can only use basic authentication, while other options such as Kerberos are available for all other parts of the PI Web API.

 ### Performance